RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 📈 **Difficulty:** Intermediate

 -----

-### 💡AI Newsletter Generator and Publisher
+### 💡  Client-side in-browser AI Agent Executor

 👥 **Mentor(s):** Sing Li

 💬 **Description:**
-This Rocket.Chat app leverages modern open source LLMs (Mistral,  Llama2, Phi, and so on) to help generate newsletters for special interest groups and/or teams operating on a Rocket.Chat server.
-The newsletter author should be able to supply raw content to the AI generator and have perfectly phrased and formatted newsletter generated.
-The app should allow for the immediate or scheduled publication of the resulting newsletter to either a team, subset of the server's user, or all of the server's users.
-The app should also allow for emailing those who prefers to receive the newsletter via email.
-Ideally the app should maintain a list of dynamically changing newsletter subscribers.
+This Rocket.Chat app applies the latest web standard WebGPU technology to run AI Agents in-browser.
+The app should allow the execution of a subset of agents created by open source agent frameworks such as rubra.ai    Catering for the limited GPU/LPU capacity of most 2024 client machines/devices, the agents may need to rely on new generation low resources reasonable quality open source LLMs  (such as Gemma 2b and Gemma 7b, Phi, and so on).
+The app must include at least two specific use-cases where the application of client-side agents actually makes sense (or actually required).
+This project need contributor who are already working with modern LLM, tracking its rapid progress, and looking for a mild challenge.

 💪 **Desired Skills:**
 Rocket.Chat App development.
-LLM prompt design/engineering.
+Thorough understanding of 2024 RAG pipelines.
+Familiarity with WebGPU and associated technologies.

 🎯 **Goals/Deliverables:**
-A working Rocket.Chat App that can generate newsletter for a user group or team.
+A working Rocket.Chat App that can run agents in-browser using client-side GPU resources.
+ hours (Small)

-⏳ **Project Duration:** 90 hours (Small)
+⏳ **Project Duration:** 175 hours (Medium)

-📈 **Difficulty:** Easy
+📈 **Difficulty:** Intermediate

 -----